We want our heritage sector to continue operating and connecting to New Zealanders and visitors with our stories.

 - The Antarctic Heritage Trust receives $1.4 million to continue its heritage conservation work in Antarctica and continue to inspire young explorers in New Zealand.

 - The Waitangi National Trust receives $4 million to ensure that the Waitangi Treaty Grounds are open to the public.

 Investment has been made in Ngā Taonga Sound & Vision, National Library and Archives New Zealand for the digitisation of high-risk audiovisual collections that are such an important record of New Zealand’s society and history in the second half of the last century.

 We are injecting $10 million over four years for operations, with $3 million each year continuing in outyears for the three institutions.
 Further capital funding of $32.9 million over four years will support building the required capability, including procuring a vendor to digitise at-risk magnetic collections.
 This will be managed in partnership between the institutions.

 Museum Hardship Fund

-We recognise that New Zealand’s collective cultural heritage is largely cared for by the museum sector.
+New Zealand’s collective cultural heritage is largely cared for by the museum sector.
 The collections they hold and visitor experiences they provide are important elements of our national identity.